Romance of the Three Kingdoms: Manchu

 The Jurchen chieftain Nurhaci was an avid reader of the Romance of the Three Kingdoms and Water Margin, learning all he knew about Chinese military and political strategies from them.
 Thus, when his descendants founded the Qing dynasty and became the rulers of China, the book was one of the first Chinese books to be translated into their Manchu language along with military manuals.
 Indeed, it is one of only two Chinese novels that had a Manchu translation put into print during the Qing dynasty (the other being Jin Ping Mei).

 A Manchu translation of the Romance, known in Manchu as Ilan gurun-i bithe, was first attempted in 1631 by the eminent scholar Dahai (達海; 1595–1632), but he died the following year before it could be finished.
 A complete translation based on the 1522 edition of the novel was done in 1647 and published in 1650 by a team of high-ranking officials including Kicungge (祁充格; d.
 1651) and Fan Wencheng (1597–1666), commissioned by the prince-regent Dorgon.
 This is the first translation of the Romance that could be dated with certainty in any language.

-The Manchu translation was itself translated into a number of languages including Xibe, Mongolian, Korean, Tibetan and French (the first translation of the novel into a European language).
+The Manchu translation was itself translated into a number of languages including Xibe, Mongolian, Korean, Tibetan and French.
 It was also back-translated into Chinese in a bilingual Manchu-Chinese edition during the Yongzheng period (1723–1735).

+The French translation, San-koué-tchy (Ilan kouroun-i pithé): Histoire des Trois Royaumes (1845–1851), by Théodore Pavie was initially intended to include the full novel.
+However, only two volumes of a planned multi-volume set were published.
+Volume 2 ends with the preparation for the Battle of Fankou, corresponding to Chapter 35 in the Mao edition.
+Pavie also published one of the novel's stories, the execution of Yu Ji by Sun Ce, as a novella in 1851.